WFP relies entirely on voluntary contributions to finance its humanitarian and development projects.

 Recent donations from private and not-for-profit entities have included frontline support to several emergency operations; expertise to enhance WFP's logistics and fundraising capacities; and critical cash for school feeding.
 Learn more

-- Special food for hungry children in nurseries.
+- Special food for hungry children in schools.

 - Food incentives to encourage poor families to send their girls to school.